sblack4/awx_containers/README.md

 ## Getting Started

-Follow the AWX install instructions but provide a few secrets as environmental variables:
+Follow the AWX install instructions but provide a few secrets as environmental variables.
+Not all of these are necessary as some can use defaults.

 ```
 SECRET_KEY=awxsecret